 The attachments that come with this are varied and capable of cleaning almost all dry areas inside the home and vehicle.

 It has enough power to deep clean small sections at a time.
-This variant does not have the extended deep cleaning performance of the Dyson V11, but it’s considerably cheaper, so if that is a deciding factor, then this may be a good alternative.
+This variant lacks the extended deep cleaning performance of the Dyson V11.
+Still, it’s considerably cheaper, so if that is a deciding factor, then this may be a good alternative.

-Purchasing replacement filters and batteries won’t be an issue in the long run since it is a popular item; there will be a bevy of aftermarket options.
+Purchasing replacement filters and batteries won’t be an issue in the long run, as it is a popular item; there will be a plethora of aftermarket options.

 Change log:

 - March 27, 2024: Tweaked the format of the review.
-Highlighted on potential issue with the dustbin.
+Highlighted a potential issue with the dustbin.